guigolab/FA-nf/README.md

 ## Running the pipeline

-The pipline has two main steps, executed one after another:
-1. The annotation itself, when various software is excuted and the results are stored in the internal database
+The annotation itself, when various software is excuted and the results are stored in a internal database.

-2. Generation of result files, including main annotation file in gff format and annotation report in pdf format.
+Result files, including main annotation file in gff format and annotation report in pdf format, are generated at the end of the pipeline.

 The annotation step can be launched by using the following command: